GilsonLabUCSD/APR/APR_User_Manual.md

 ### perturb <YES/NO> ###
 GAFF (general Amber force field) will be used to parameterize small molecules.
 This option allows the users to run MD with perturbed GAFF parameters.
-Right now only the feature of perturbing nonbonded parameters is supported.
+Right now only the feature of perturbing
+LJ parameters (radius and epsilon) is supported.
 If the value of this option is specified as YES, new parameters need to be listed in a file named new_parameters.dat and saved in
 ./APR/setup/param_files directory.
 A template file of new_parameters.dat is provided in the package.
+This feature also requires the installation of the Amber built-in or the stand-alone version of parmEd.

 ### attach_list \<a python list of float values> ###
 The number of windows in the attach phase is equal to the number of elements in the attach_list option.
 The value indicates the weight (%) of restraints imposed on the ligand atoms